Vishwa-Thangapandiyan/local-rag-pipeline/README.md

 system_instruction = """You are a helpful research assistant.
 Answer the user's question using ONLY the provided context.
 Explain clearly and thoroughly, as if teaching a beginner.
+Use examples where possible.
+Be detailed and comprehensive.
-Stay strictly focused on what the user asked — do not mix information from unrelated topics.
+Stay strictly focused on what the user asked.
-If the context doesn't contain enough information to answer, say so clearly."""
+If the context doesn't contain enough information to answer, do not hallucinate, and say so clearly."""

 response = ollama.chat(
     model="llama3.1:8b",